 Skip to main content

-This extension allows to hide or disable a field based on the content of other fields.
-It replaces an older version that will no longer be supported in the future.
+This extension allows you to hide or disable a field based on the content of other fields.

 Things to Keep in Mind

-• When an error is shown, it will also say the field id of the field that is wrong.
-To fix the error you have to go to the Elementor editor, select the field specified, and check its conditions tab.
+• When an error is shown, it will also say the field ID of the field that is wrong.
+To fix the error, go to the Elementor editor, select the specified field, and check its conditions tab.

 Examples, by the type of field you want to check